openpond/opentool/README.md

 OpenTool lets you write simple TypeScript functions that can be called by other agents, monetized with crypto payments, and deployed as serverless functions.
 It handles the boring stuff like:

+Tools are either Public or Private.
+Public tools are accessible to the public and are monetized with crypto payments using x402.
+Private tools are accessible only to the app developer and are mainly for trading and onchain interaction use cases.

 ## Installation

 ```bash